 How to Bet the Breeders' Cup

-The Breeders’ Cup is a weekend extravaganza featuring 13 world championship races run over the course of two days.
-For the first time in its history, the 2017 Breeders’ Cup will be held at the Del Mar Thoroughbred Club on November 3rd and 4th.
-The Breeders’ Cup is an exciting spectacle every year and to get you in the mood below is a quick rundown of this year’s Breeders’ Cup and how you can bet on all of the divisional races.
+The Breeders’ Cup is a weekend extravaganza featuring 14 world championship races run over the course of two days.
+The 2018 Breeders’ Cup will be held at the home of the Kentucky Derby, Churchill Downs on November 2nd and 3rd.
+The world championships is an exciting spectacle every year and to get you in the mood, below is a quick rundown of this year’s Breeders’ Cup and how you can bet on all of the divisional races.
 Handicaaping analysis, free expert picks and educational tools for handicapping your bets!

 Where to Bet on the Breeders' Cup

 - Desktop Website

 - The best wagering experience for the Breeders' Cup is on TwinSpires.com.
 Create your free TwinSpires account today to place your Breeders' Cup online wager.

 - Either by cash or voucher, you can bet on races in-person at a Keeneland teller window.